Object-Centric Diffusion for Efficient Video Editing: Related work

 \section{Related work}

 \paragraph{Text-based Video Generation \& Editing} There has been a surge in text-to-video generation methods using diffusion models.
-The early works inflate the 2D image generation architectures to 3D by replacing most operations,~\ie convolutions and transformers, with their spatio-temporal 3D counterparts~\cite{vdm, imagenvideo, hong2022cogvideo, makeavideo, magicvideo}.
-Despite their high temporal consistency, these substantial model modifications requires extensive model training on large collection of captioned videos.
+The early works inflate the image generation architectures by replacing most operations,~\ie convolutions and transformers, with their spatio-temporal counterparts~\cite{vdm, imagenvideo, hong2022cogvideo, makeavideo, magicvideo}.
+Despite their high temporal consistency, these substantial model modifications require extensive model training on large collection of captioned videos.